 1. The Color Game

 To allow more kids to play, either make the colored circles bigger or add multiple circles of each color.
-Oh and I always tell the kids that anything outside is fair game, but bringing things from inside is not allowed.
+Oh and I always tell the kids that anything outside is fair game, but bringing things from inside outside is not allowed.

 2. Shape game